jxnblk/mdx-deck/docs/gatsby.md

 After running `gatsby develop`, this presentation should be viewable at `http://localhost:8000/hello` .

+## Component Shadowing

+Because MDX Deck is built as a Gatsby theme, you can leverage the component shadowing API to override any part of the interface and create child themes based on MDX Deck that provide custom behavior.

 See the [gatsby-theme-mdx-deck](../packages/gatsby-theme) docs for more documentation and options.